Mega Man X (video game): Reception and legacy

 The game's title initially proved a source of some confusion; the gaming media reported that many gamers mistook the "X" for the roman numeral 10.

 Mega Man X was ranked number 58 in Nintendo Powers "100 Best Nintendo Games of All Time" in its 100th issue in September 1997, number 103 in the publication's "Top 200 Games" list for its 200th issue in February 2006, and the 11th best SNES game of all time in its August 2008 issue.
 Both GamesRadar and ScrewAttack listed Mega Man X as the eighth best game in the SNES library.
 GamePro similarly listed it as the eighth greatest 16-bit video game.
 Game Informer considered it the 120th best game of all time in its own 200th issue in December 2009.
 IGN named it the twelfth-best on its own top 100 SNES games list in 2011.
 In 2018, Complex listed the game 15th on their "The best Super Nintendo Games of All Time."
-They felt the game was one of the best Mega Man X games in the series.
+They felt the game was one of the best games in the Mega Man X series.
 In 1995, Total! rated the game 28th on its Top 100 SNES Games.

 Mega Man X was a commercial success.
 The SNES version sold 1.165 million copies worldwide as of 2001, making it the 41st best-selling Capcom game of all time.
-IGN's Jeremy Dunham speculated that the game's more mature storyline and its inclusion of numerous gameplay extensions over the original Mega Man series helped create a "unique cadre of fans".
+IGNs Jeremy Dunham speculated that the game's more mature storyline and its inclusion of numerous gameplay extensions over the original Mega Man series helped create a "unique cadre of fans".
 The game was followed by seven direct sequels and three related titles: Mega Man Xtreme, Mega Man Xtreme 2, and Mega Man X Command Mission.
 Another video game spin-off series, Mega Man Zero, began in 2002 on the Game Boy Advance handheld as a result of the immense popularity of the character Zero.